Homeschooling international status and statistics: Finland

-In Finland homeschooling is legal but unusual (400–600 children), which is in contrast to Sweden, where homeschooling is more restricted.
+Homeschooling in Finland is legal but uncommon (400–600 children).
 The parents are responsible for the child getting the compulsory education and the advancements are supervised by the home municipality.
 The parents have the same freedom to make up their own curriculum as the municipalities have regarding the school, only national guiding principles of the curriculum have to be followed.

 Choosing homeschooling means that the municipality is not obliged to offer school books, health care at school, free lunches or other privileges prescribed by the law on primary education, but the ministry of education reminds they may be offered.